CT Lung Screening FAQ

 The CT Lung Screening is an exam that attempts to detect lung cancer in its earliest stage and when it is most treatable.
 It consists of a low dose, non-contrasted helical CT that uses X-rays to scan the entire chest in about five to ten seconds during a single breath hold.

 This exam is for patients that are at high risk for lung cancer.
 Typically, that includes former or current smokers ages 55-74 who have smoked the equivalent of one pack of cigarettes a day for 30 years or more.

 The current recommendation is that, once you begin these screenings, you should continue to have follow-up screenings on an annual basis.
 Future guidelines may adjust the frequency and duration of recommended screening.

 Is there a risk of a false positive result?

 The vast majority of nodules, more than 90%, will turn out not to be cancer (false positive).
-Patients need to understand this as part of a screening exam.
-The benefit is in that other 10% of cases where there is early detection of a cancerous lung nodule, permitting early treatment and a greater chance of a cure.
+The benefit is in that the true positive cases (about 34% of nodules) may provide early detection of a cancerous lung nodule, permitting early treatment and a greater chance of a cure..

 What is the risk of radiation exposure from this exam?